 Heading to the Balkans?
-Don’t miss Sofia!
-Use our top 10 list of things to do in Sofia Bulgaria for first-timers and get acquainted with a fascinating city.
+Don’t miss the best Sofia attractions!
+Use our top 10 list of things to do in Sofia Bulgaria and get acquainted with a fascinating city.

 When the Emperor Diocletian (see our write-up on his retirement palace in Split, Croatia) divided its province into two, Serdica became one of the new capitals.
 In 311, the year of Diocletian’s death, Emperor Galerius delivered the Edict of Toleration in Serdica, which effectively ended Christian persecution begun by his predecessor.
 This legalized Christianity throughout the Empire.